- Originally published: May 1, 2024

 Pricing starts at $48/month for 30 active users, $60/month for 50 users, $92/month for 80 users, and $132/month for 120 users.
 You can use a 14-day free trial to test the platform.

-21 coworking apps listed
+21 top coworking software options listed

 - Archie: All-in-one solution emphasizing ease of use, flexibility, and transparency in pricing.
 Includes advanced features like dependency booking and e-signatures.